GMLC-TDC/HELICS/docs/user-guide/filters.md

 The figure below is an example of a representation of the message topology of a generic co-simulation federation composed entirely of message federates.
 Source and destination filters have been implemented (indicated by the blue endpoints), each showing a different built-in HELICS filter function.

-  * As a reminder, a single endpoint can be used to both send and receive messages (as shown by Federate 4) but a single filter will only act on messages sent or messages received.
+  * As a reminder, a single endpoint can be used to both send and receive messages (as shown by Federate 4).
 Both a source filter and a destination filter can be set up on a single endpoint.
+In fact multiple source filters can be used on the same endpoint.
   * The source filter on Federate 3 delays the messages to both Federate 2 and Federate 4 by the same 0.5 seconds.
 Without establishing a separate endpoint devoted to each federate, there is no way to produce different delays in the messages sent along these two paths.
   * Because the filter on Federate 4 is a destination filter, the message it receives  from Federate 3 is affected by the filter but the message it sends to Federate 2 is not affected.
   * As constructed, the source filter on Federate 2 has no impact on this co-simulation as there are no messages sent from that endpoint.
+  * Individual filters can be targeted to act on multiple endpoints and act as both source and destination Filters.

 ![messages and filters example](../img/messages_and_filters_example.pdf)